Civil & Military Medals

 Edwin Malkin 1886 - 1966

 When Edwin died his medals went to his third youngest daughter Edna Elizabeth ‘Betty’ Corbishley.
 They passed on to her daughter (Toni) who passed them to her nephew Andrew O’Donnell.
 After many years they have been passed into the care of Edwin’s youngest son, John.
 John’s second eldest son, Derek, dismantled the ‘case’ and medals getting them cleaned up and remounted.
 The 1914-1915 Star that was mounted alongside Edwin’s other medals we believe is not Edwin’s.
-First off whilst the medal has ‘R. Suss: R.’ inscribed the name and service number have been amateurishly scratched off.
+First off whilst the medal has ‘R. Suss: R.’ the inscribed the name and service number have been amateurishly scratched off.
 Further research as best one can seems to prove Edwin was not actually ‘entitled’ to this medal so it has not been re-mounted.
 If other evidence comes to light proving Edwin was indeed entitled to this Star it will be mounted and worn by family.

 Florence E Malkin (nee Beezer) 1891 - 1966